arcadia-unity/fighter-tutorial/README.md

+_This tutorial was written for an older version of Arcadia and is not expected to work on the `beta` (of December 2018) release or anything afterwards._

 # Arcadia for Clojure Programmers

 This tutorial assumes familiarity with Clojure, and a basic understanding of Unity's scene graph and messaging system.